 The Nomination Committee was established on 15 November 2017 with written terms of reference in compliance with the CG Code.
 The written terms of reference of the Nomination Committee are published on the respective websites of the Stock Exchange and the Company.
+Such terms of reference were revised with effect from 24 March 2020.
 The Nomination Committee comprises two INEDs, namely Mr. Ma and Mr. Ho, and Mr. Huie, the Chairman and an ED.
 Mr. Huie is the chairman of the Nomination Committee.